-The Lower Mississippi River collects the waters from most of
+The Lower Mississippi River collects the waters from many of

 the 48 states, from Yellowstone and the Canadian border to the Blue Ridge and

-the Great Smokeys.
+the Great Smokies.
 The lowlands between the Ozarks and the southern

 Appalachians have been filled by the great river’s flood sediments and planed

 flat by its meanders.
 These river-formed lands include both the "Mississippi Delta" of

 cotton and the blues, its largest city Memphis; and "The Delta of the

 Mississippi River", below the Red River, centered on New Orleans and Baton

 Rouge and extending far out into the Gulf of Mexico.

 This second Delta is the classic Nile Delta landform, fanning out among